WSYM-TV: First in-house news department

 Over the course of the 1990s, Fox encouraged its stations to begin airing or producing local newscasts.
 Kenney had been sent to Lansing in 1993 under orders from Journal to develop a news department, but she reached the conclusion that the time was not right.
 That changed in 1997, when WSYM-TV committed to airing a 10 p.m. newscast, originally envisioned as an hourlong report.
 Fox 47 News debuted on September 8, 1997, with a half-hour newscast at 10 p.m. and an 11 p.m. edition added two weeks later.
 The latter was gone by February 1998.

 The in-house news department never gained the traction that management desired.
-In 2000, the station experimented with an hourlong 10 p.m. newscast but soon reverted, only to return to a full hour at 10 in 2002.
+In 2000, the station experimented with an hour-long 10 p.m. newscast but soon reverted, only to return to a full hour at 10 in 2002.
 The next year, the station debuted a newscast at 5 p.m. and then moved it to 5:30 p.m. to counterprogram WLNS-TV and WILX-TV.